Coastal and Marine Management Plan

 Council’s Coastal and Marine Management Plan will provide a roadmap for how we’ll use, manage and protect our coastal landscapes.
 This will help ensure individual developments or changes on the coast are considered strategically and in line with community priorities.

-What is the Marine and Coastal Act and why is it important?
+Understanding the Marine and Coastal Act

 The Marine and Coastal Act 2018 (also known as MACA) was introduced by the Victorian Government in August 2018 to provide a simpler, more integrated and coordinated approach to planning marine and coastal environment.